 // Connect to the Azure Cosmos DB Emulator running locally DocumentClient client = new DocumentClient( new Uri("https://localhost:8081"), "C2y6yDjf5/R+ob0N8A7Cgv30VRDJIWEHLM+4QDU5DE2nQ9nDuVTqobD4b8mGGyPMbIZnqyMsEcaGQy67XIw/Jw==");

-If you're using Azure Cosmos DB protocol support for MongoDB, please use the following connection string:
+If you're using Azure Cosmos DB wire protocol support for MongoDB, use the following connection string:

 You can use existing tools like Azure DocumentDB Studio to connect to the Azure Cosmos DB Emulator.
 You can also migrate data between the Azure Cosmos DB Emulator and the Azure Cosmos DB service using the Azure Cosmos DB Data Migration Tool.